-Overview: Home to the University of the South (1,800 students), cozy Sewanee sits atop the Cumberland Plateau in pretty south central Tennessee.
-The university, also called Sewanee, is a liberal arts college and the heart and soul of Sewanee.
+Home to the University of the South (1,800 students), cozy Sewanee is nestled atop the beautiful Cumberland Plateau in lush south central Tennessee.
+The university, also known as Sewanee, is an Episcopal liberal arts college and the heart and soul of Sewanee.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 The area receives 60 inches of rain and five inches of snow per year on average.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Accredited by Joint Commission?
 Yes